SimonQS/SMN/README.md

-This home repo contains the implementation for citation networks (Cora, Citeseer, and Pubmed) , Facebook, MAG and Reddit.
+This home repo contains the implementation for Facebook, MAG, citation networks (Cora, Citeseer, and Pubmed), and Reddit.

 ### Dependencies
 Our implementation works with PyTorch>=1.0.0 Install other dependencies: `$ pip install -r requirement.txt`